-The good news is being a vegetarian these days is not only more widely accepted, but fairly well catered for in the majority of circumstances in New Zealand.
-There are loads of great vegetarian dining options many influenced by international flavours, a wide range of vegetarian and vegan products both animal-product free and animal-cruelty free, and more information than ever to help people make well educated choices.
+Being a vegetarian these days is well-catered for in the majority of circumstances in New Zealand.
+There’s a superb array of vegetarian / vegan dining options, a wide range of vegetarian / vegan products and abundant information to help consumers to make educated choices.

 What Is Vegetarianism?

-Traditionally a vegetarian diet consists of avoiding all foods that are made from animals or contain animal products.
-This includes avoiding any form of chicken, turkey, fish, pork and red meats like beef and lamb and the flesh of any other animal.
-However for some the lines do blur a little when it comes to things like eggs and dairy products, vegetarianism is a very personal choice – some vegetarians will happily consume these products while others will not.
+A vegetarian diet consists of avoiding foods that contain meat, fish and a range of other animal products.
+This includes avoiding any form of chicken, turkey, fish, pork, beef and lamb and the flesh of any animal.
+However, for some the lines do blur a little when it comes to things like eggs and dairy products, vegetarianism is a very personal choice – some vegetarians will happily consume these products while others will not.

-Often considered a stricter form of vegetarianism, the vegan diet firms up the rules a little if you like and excludes all animal products, by products and animal product derivatives, usually not just from ones diet but also as part of a larger lifestyle choice (e.g. leather shoes).
+Often considered a purer form of vegetarianism, a vegan diet excludes all animal products, by-products and animal product derivatives, not just from your diet but also as part of a larger lifestyle choice (e.g. leather shoes).
 The term ‘veg’ has become a popular way to express the vegetarian and vegan continuum, as well as ‘plant-based diet’.

 How Common Is Vegetarianism In New Zealand?

-New Zealand has seen a rise in vegetarianism over recent years, a newly released study from the team at Roy Morgan Research indicates more than one in ten New Zealanders favour a no meat diet (10.3%), up from 8.1% in a previous study four years earlier.
+New Zealand has seen a rise in vegetarianism over recent years, a newly-released study from the team at Roy Morgan Research indicates more than one in ten New Zealanders favour a plant-based diet (10.3%), up from 8.1% in a previous study four years earlier.

 What Are The Benefits Of A Vegetarian Diet?

-The number of people choosing vegetarianism is ever increasing as more and more people find motivation in the potential benefits for not only personal health, but animal welfare and the wider environmental impacts.
+The number of people choosing vegetarianism is ever increasing as more people find motivation in the potential benefits for not only personal health, but animal welfare and the wider environmental impacts.

-For many vegetarians the most rewarding benefit is not contributing to any further animal cruelty.
-Factory farming and intensive livestock management along with slaughter house horror stories are widespread across the media, with many people sickened by the treatment these animal receive in order to end up on our plate.
+For many vegetarians the most rewarding benefit is not contributing to animal cruelty.
+Factory farming and intensive livestock management along with slaughterhouse horror stories are widespread across the media, with many people sickened by the treatment these animal receive in order to end up on our plate.

-Reducing the impact on the environment and our ecosystems is another huge benefit that drives many vegetarians.
-The intensive livestock industry is a major player in the strain on our natural environment and the health of this planet as a whole.
-It is said that approximately twice as much land is used to farm livestock like cattle and pigs than is used to grow crops, with a third of all crops harvested fed back to the animals.
+Reducing the impact on the environment and our ecosystems is another substantive benefit that drives many vegetarians.
+The intensive livestock industry is a major player in the strain on our natural environment.
 Water pollution, increased greenhouse gases and loss of biodiversity are just some of the detrimental effects to consider when looking in to the global production of meat.
 Each day, a person who eats a vegan diet saves 4,160 litres of water, 20 kilograms of grain, 2.7 square metres of forested land, 9 kilograms of CO2 equivalent and one animal’s life.

-Along with environmental and animal cruelty motivators many people experience health benefits when turning to a purely plant based diet.
-Depending on external factors and actual dietary intake vegetarians can have lower rates of obesity, type II diabetes, heart disease, lower cholesterol and less incidence of high blood pressure along with many other health benefits.
-However it is a common misconception that just because you are a vegetarian you are suddenly healthy.
-Just like any diet it is possible to be a completely unhealthy vegetarian living on foods high in sugar and low in nutritional value.
+Along with environmental and animal cruelty motivators, many people experience health benefits when turning to a plant-based diet.
+Depending on external factors and actual dietary intake, vegetarians can have lower rates of obesity, type II diabetes, heart disease, lower cholesterol and less incidence of high blood pressure along with many other health benefits.
+However, it is a misconception that just because you are a vegetarian you are suddenly healthy.
+Just like any diet, it is possible to be an unhealthy vegetarian living on foods high in sugar and low in nutritional value.

 How Do You Go About Becoming A Vegetarian?

-While some decide in an instant to immediately eliminate all meats from their diet, other may decide to gradually adjust their diets one step at a time.
-Dropping meat from your plate doesn’t have to be hard, keep it simple and invest some time in a bit of recipe investigation before meal time to avoid the temptation of reverting back to meat based choices.
+While some decide in an instant to immediately eliminate all meat from their diet, others may decide to gradually adjust their diets one step at a time.
+Dropping meat from your plate doesn’t have to be hard, keep it simple and invest some time in a bit of recipe investigation before meal time.

-Meat free meals once or twice a week is a great place to start, allowing you to gradually build up some reliable alternatives to the usual meat based dishes.
-See here for a great selection of vegetarian and vegan meal ideas, desserts and snacks to get you started.
+Having meat-free meals once or twice a week is a great place to start, allowing you to gradually build up some reliable alternatives to the usual meat-based dishes.
+View a great selection of vegetarian and vegan meal ideas, desserts and snacks to get you started.